The 9 Best Telematics Companies for 2023

 However, Verizon does have its drawbacks.
 Despite scoring a perfect 5/5 for vehicle management in our research, it doesn’t have a definitive theft prevention feature, as it only sets time limits and out-of-hours alerts, which can pass as theft detection, though not entirely secure.
 If this is non-negotiable for you, then GPS Trackit has the most promising offer.
 Scoring 4.3/5 in our vehicle management analysis, GPS Trackit provides 24/7 protection – even if your vehicles are turned off.

-Samsara: Best Telematics Provider for Managing Vehicles
+Samsara: Best Telematics Provider for Organizing Dispatches

 Samsara flexi